patrickvbe/HyundaiHomeAssistant/README.md

 # Charge Hyundai / Kia based on energy price threshold

 This repository describes how I use the [KIA / Hyundai integration](https://github.com/Hyundai-Kia-Connect/kia_uvo) (install with [HACS](https://www.home-assistant.io/blog/2024/08/21/hacs-the-best-way-to-share-community-made-projects/)) in [Home Assistant](https://www.home-assistant.io/) to dynamically charge my Hyundai Ioniq 6 based on the dynamic engergy prices of my energy contract (Zonneplan).
 The energy prices are collected with the [Unofficial Zonneplan integration for Home Assistant](https://github.com/fsaris/home-assistant-zonneplan-one).
+You can also use this when you are not a customer of Zonneplan.
+The prices are currently the day-ahead prices from The Netherlands + € 0,02.

 ## Main panel